 [1.]
 Water Resource Restoration

-Watersheds that provide drinking water for communities downstream are better managed, primarily by promoting sustainable agricultural practices
+Watersheds that provide drinking water for communities downstream are better managed, primarily by promoting sustainable agricultural practices, improved water governance, increased investments in improving agricultural practices and improving water systems, and increased policy influence around integrated water resource management.

 [2.]
 Improved Coffee Agroforestry Systems

-Coffee farms increase production and are more resilient to pests, disease and drought.
+Coffee farms increase production and diversification, and are more resilient to pests, disease and drought.
+Water-smart agricultural practices are applied to improve water infiltration.

 [3.]
 Value Chain Management